-Here both partners agree on an hourly rate plus (if applicable) a rate for the equipment provided by Erckert engineerin (We can offer support using test equipment of Erckert engineering).
+Here both partners agree on an hourly rate plus (if applicable) a rate for the equipment provided by Erckert engineering (We can offer support using test equipment of Erckert engineering).
 This business model is very flexibl because unexpected changes of the project plan do not require renegociation of the contract.
 Typical projects that are easier to handle using a time and material approach are:

 - Application support

 - Concurrent engineering (for instance specification is not stable but design already has begun)

 - Use of new, untested design flows